NovelCraft/Documentation/formats/logging.md

                   "type": "integer"
                 },
                 "blocks": {
+                  "description": "The blocks in the section which can be accessed by `blocks[x*256+y*16+z]`", "type": "array",
+                  "minItems": 4096,
+                  "maxItems": 4096,
+                  "items": {
+                    "description": "The block ID",
+                    "type": "integer"
+                  }
+                }
+              }
+            }
+          },
+          "blocks": {
             "description": "The blocks in the section",
             "type": "array",
             "items": {
               "type": "object",
               "additionalProperties": false,
               "required": [
                 "x",
                 "y",
                 "z",
                 "block_id"
               ],
               "properties": {
                 "x": {
                   "description": "The x coordinate of the block", "type": "integer"
                 },
                 "y": {
                   "description": "The y coordinate of the block", "type": "integer"
                 },
                 "z": {
                   "description": "The z coordinate of the block", "type": "integer"
                 },
                 "block_id": {
                   "description": "The block ID",
                   "type": "integer"
-                      }
-                    }
-                  }
                 }
               }
             }